-To find out more about Medicaid and its programs, contact Florida Agency for Health Care Administration.
+To find out more about Medicaid and its programs, contact Florida Agency for Health Care Administration (AHCA).

 Method Florida Agency for Health Care Administration (AHCA) (Florida's Medicaid program)- Contact Information CALL 1-888-419-3456 Monday-Friday, 8:00 a.m. to 5:00 p.m.

-Method Florida Agency for Health Care Administration (AHCA) (Florida's Medicaid program)- Contact Information TTY/TDD 1-800-955-8771 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+TTY 1-800-955-8771 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 WRITE Agency for Health Care Administration (AHCA) 2727 Mahan Drive Tallahassee, FL 32308 WEBSITE www.ahca.myflorida.com